tailcallhq/tailcallhq.github.io/docs/guides/batching.md

 }
 ```

 A lot of geolocation services support batch requests to save on network round-trips.
-The sample `graphql` shows how batching could be used to lookup the location of multiple employees using only one batch request with the batch size set to `100` sub-requests.
+The sample `graphql` shows how to lookup the location of multiple employees using only one batch request.

+The Tailcall [`@upstream`](https://tailcall.run/docs/operators/upstream/) operator exposes several properties that allows developers to control various aspects of the upstream server connection, including how requests are batched.

+In our example above, I enabled HTTP caching by setting the [`httpCache`](https://tailcall.run/docs/operators/upstream/#httpcache) property to `true` since it defaults to `false`.

+I also configured [`batch`](https://tailcall.run/docs/operators/upstream/#batch) object which controls batching.
+I set `delay: 1` indicating a delay of 1 millisecond between each batch request (to avoid getting throttled by the upstream server) and set `maxSize: 100` indicating the Tailcall can issue up to `100` sub-requests as part of a single batch request.

 When you run the following GraphQL query: